micmejia/bible-dump/AMPC/Mark/Mark 6.md

 Is not this the Carpenter, the son of Mary and the brother of James and Joses and Judas and Simon?
 And are not His sisters here among us?
-And they took offense at Him _and_ [^b]were hurt [that is, they [^c]disapproved of Him, and it hindered them from acknowledging His authority] _and_ they were caused to stumble _and_ fall.
+And they took offense at Him _and_ were hurt [that is, they disapproved of Him, and it hindered them from acknowledging His authority] _and_ they were caused to stumble _and_ fall.